What four Iowa farmers want you to know about pig farming

 Information travels fast in today’s world.
-With so much “knowledge” in the palm of our hands, people sometimes feel as though they can be an expert on anything!
+With so much “knowledge” in the palm of our hands, people sometimes feel like they can be experts on anything!

 But here’s the deal: they’re not.

-Search results to our questions are being paid for us to see.
+Our search engine questions sometimes lead us to answers that were paid for.
 Videos and posts can go viral on social media and not contain a shred of truth.
-And I think we all know in the quest for clicks and likes, news outlets can get it wrong, too.
+And I think we all know, in the quest for clicks and likes, news outlets can get it wrong too.

-Agriculture is certainly not immune to “misinformation” that can be innocently spread, and at worst, disinformation meant to purposefully deceive.
+Agriculture is certainly not immune from “misinformation” that can be innocently spread, and at worst, disinformation meant to purposefully deceive.

-This October Pork Month, Iowa hog farmers shared what they really wish consumers knew about pig farming.
-Here are real stories from real farmers—no Googling needed:
+Recently, I reached out to four Iowa hog farmers and asked them what they wish consumers knew about pig farming.
+Here are the real responses from those real farmers—no Googling needed:

 Sarah Rickelman of Grundy County is passionate about the well-being of the pigs in her care.
 She uses the “We Care” principles of pig farming—food safety, animal well-being, public health, environment, people and community— in everything she does.
 These principles were not developed by a big corporation, she says, but by farmers for the consumer, which includes a farmer’s own family.
 “I cannot stress enough that although the bottom line is important, and having a successful farm is key, it’s not as important as the animals that we care for and the people for who we provide quality protein.”